 Version 0.2.0

-Version 0.2.0 continued the early Iris rollout with another round of product polish and refinement.- Improved the overall extension experience.
+Version 0.2.0 continued the early Iris Code rollout with another round of product polish and refinement.- Improved the overall extension experience.

 - Shipped another round of fixes and polish in the 0.x cycle.